Hassan-Darwish/snake_game/README.md

 # Snake Game

-The Snake game in Java is a classic arcade-style game where the player controls a growing snake to eat food while avoiding walls and its own tail.
-It's built using object-oriented principles and uses Java Swing for the graphical interface.
+The Snake game is a classic arcade-style game where the player controls a growing snake to eat food while avoiding walls and its own tail.
 ## Built With

 - Java (OOP)